antirez/sds/README.md

 ===

 Normally dynamic string libraries for C are implemented using a structure that defines the string.
-The structure has a pointer filed that is managed by the string function, so it looks like this:
+The structure has a pointer field that is managed by the string function, so it looks like this:

     struct yourAverageStringLibrary {